Cutaneous drug reactions

 Complementary and Alternative Therapies

 Some cutaneous drug reactions may be life threatening and need immediate medical attention.
 Mild reactions may be safely and effectively treated with alternative therapies.
 However, talk to your doctor before using any therapy, as you will need to adjust the type of drug or the dose of the drug that caused the initial reaction.
-You should notify your doctor when drug reaction occurs.
+You should notify your doctor when a drug reaction occurs.
 A cutaneous drug reaction that occurs the first time you take a drug may cause a more severe reaction the next time you take that drug.
-It's important to keep a record of any drugs that cause reactions when you take them.
-If you are pregnant, or are thinking about becoming pregnant, do not use any CAM therapies unless directed to do so by your physician.
+It is important to keep a record of any drugs that cause reactions when you take them.
+If you are pregnant, or are thinking about becoming pregnant, do not use any complementary and alternative therapies (CAM) unless directed to do so by your physician.

-Alternative treatments may also cause allergic reactions.
-So it's important to follow the directions of your doctor before starting treatment.
+Alternative treatments may also cause allergic reactions so it is important to follow the directions of your doctor before starting treatment.
 The following are some natural therapies, which, when used under a doctor's supervision for a short period of time (3 to 7 days), may promote healing.

-- Vitamin C (1,000 mg, 2 to 6 times per day in adults for short periods) helps skin heal.
+- Vitamin C helps skin heal.
 Some studies suggest that vitamin C can lower histamine levels (which cause hives).
 Lower dose if diarrhea develops.

-- B-complex with extra B12 (1,000 mcg per day) aids in skin health.
+- B-complex with extra B12 aids in skin health.
 Vitamin B12 injections help reduce the severity of hives.
-But it isn't clear whether taking B12 orally has the same effect.
-Vitamin B5 or pantothenic acid (5 to 10 mg per day) helps heal wounds.
+But it is not clear whether taking B12 orally has the same effect.
+Vitamin B5 or pantothenic acid helps heal wounds.

-- Vitamin E (400 to 800 IU per day) and zinc (30 mg per day) help skin heal.
+- Vitamin E and zinc help skin heal.
 Both are also sometimes applied topically.

-- Bromelain (250 mg, 2 to 3 times per day, taken between meals), an enzyme derived from pineapple, reduces inflammation.
+- Bromelain, an enzyme derived from pineapple, reduces inflammation.
 Avoid if you take blood-thinning medicines.
 Bromelain can interfere with certain antibiotics and can slow blood clotting.

-- Omega-3 fatty acids, such as those found in fish oil (1 g per day), help maintain skin health and may have anti-inflammatory properties.
+- Omega-3 fatty acids, such as those found in fish oil, help maintain skin health and may have anti-inflammatory properties.
 If you take blood-thinning medication, talk to your doctor before taking omega-3 fatty acids.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 However, herbs can trigger side effects and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs only under the supervision of a health care provider.
 Always tell your doctor about any herbs you may be taking.